Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 • send Windows WMI query to AD workstation to perform workstation polling

-It is not necessary to be administrator, but it must be a member of group Domain Admins.
+It isn’t necessary to be an administrator, but it must be a member of group Domain Admins.

 b) Configure STA Agent